bowman2001/perplexdoc/content/doc/intro/workflow/getting-started/index.md

 ```

 {$assets}
-: provides site wide resources (not many) to be processed by the theme.
+: provides site wide resources to be processed by the theme (not many).

 {$config}
-: is the configuration folder with all site parameters for this project.
+: is the configuration folder with all site wide parameters for this project.

 {$content}
-: contains all the Markdown files and resources (mostly images).
+: contains the Markdown files and their resources (mostly images).
+This is where you probably want to start looking.

 {$static}
 : hosts all directories or files without the need for processing.
 They are copied to the publication folder (default: public) as they are.
 At the moment this folder only includes one file.
 {.dl-loose}

 The additional {$\_vendor} folder includes a recent copy of the [Perplex theme]({{< param themeURL >}}).
-The theme is imported as a module, but because of this copy there is no need to install a Go environment.
+The theme is imported as a module.
+Because of this copy, there is no need to install a Go environment.
+You can inspect the theme in this folder, but you better start at its own [repository]({{< param themeURL >}}).

 #### Project configuration

-All configuration options are explained in the [Hugo docs](https://gohugo.io/getting-started/configuration/).
+All configuration options are listed in the [Hugo docs](https://gohugo.io/getting-started/configuration/).
 The examples therein are given for a **single configuration file** like {$config.yaml} in your project root directory.

 The configuration for this project is using the alternative option of a **configuration directory** named {$config} with separate files for the configuration sections.
 For the growing number of options this arrangement is clearer.
 The top configuration file is still called {$config.yaml} the other ones are named like the section they contain.